Loading…

 Check every Font's options before spending.
 You can see what's available without committing.
 Different Fonts unlock access to different branches of the tree depending on your activation history.
 A Font you found near a Malediction-adjacent area might offer curse upgrades you weren't expecting.
 Look before you spend.

-Q: What is the Feline Skill Tree in Kristala?
-A: It's Kristala's main character progression system — a web of nodes that includes both combat and magic upgrades and movement and parkour abilities.
+The Feline Skill Tree is Kristala's main character progression system: a web of nodes that includes both combat and magic upgrades and movement and parkour abilities.
 Investment happens at Ellarial Fonts.
 There's no separate tree for parkour and combat; they share the same structure.

-Q: How do you unlock skills in the Feline Skill Tree?
-A: By investing at Ellarial Fonts.
+Skills unlock by investing at Ellarial Fonts.
 Each Font you find and activate gives access to upgrades at that stage.
 The options available depend on your prior Font history.
 You can't invest in the tree anywhere except at a Font.

-Q: Do different clans have different starting nodes?
-A: Yes.
-Clan choice sets your starting node, which determines what upgrades are adjacent at the beginning of the run.
+Different clans start at different nodes.
+Clan choice sets your starting position, which determines what upgrades are adjacent at the beginning of the run.
 Eminence clans start near combat-aligned nodes; Malediction clans start near curse-adjacent nodes.
 Either path can eventually reach anywhere in the tree.

-Q: Should I invest in parkour nodes early?
-A: Yes, at least the first tier.
+Invest in parkour nodes early: at least the first tier.
 Parkour nodes unlock access to vertical areas with hidden Ellarial Fonts.
 Each additional Font gives more upgrade points.
-Players who skip parkour miss these Fonts in mid-game and end up with less total investment — especially relevant for Malediction builds that need those points later in the run.
+Players who skip parkour miss these Fonts in mid-game and end up with less total investment, especially relevant for Malediction builds that need those points later in the run.

-Q: What happens to Feline Skill Tree progress when I start a new character?
-A: It resets completely.
+Feline Skill Tree progress resets completely when you start a new character.
 Each clan begins at its unique starting node with no carry-over.
-There is no traditional New Game Plus in Kristala — a new clan is a new run from scratch.
+There is no traditional New Game Plus in Kristala: a new clan is a new run from scratch.

 The Kristala Clans Guide explains which clan starting positions sit closer to which early-game upgrades and why the clan choice affects not just magic school but the first few hours of tree investment.